Loughborough Students' Union: Sections and student involvement

 The students' union is a constant hive of activity.
 Along with Loughborough University's numerous sports clubs the union hosts and organises many other activities, clubs and societies catering for a wide range of interests.
-At the beginning of each academic year the Union Bazaar is held to allow students, especially new arrivals, to talk to existing members of these clubs and societies and to provide an early opportunity to sign up.
+At the beginning of each academic year the Freshers Bazaar is held to allow students, especially new arrivals, to talk to existing members of these clubs and societies and to provide an early opportunity to sign up.

 Loughborough Students' Athletic Union

 See also Loughborough Students RUFC, Loughborough Students' Hockey Club.

 Loughborough Students Athletic Union is steeped in history and has a tradition of sporting excellence, exhibiting a history of dominance across a number of specific sports such as rugby union.
-Loughborough has dominated University sport for 30 years, having won the British Universities and Colleges Sport championships for the last 40 consecutive years.
+Loughborough has dominated University sport for 30 years, having won the British Universities and Colleges Sport championships for the last 44 consecutive years.

 This success is celebrated through a number of channels, not least the weekly Wednesday Hey Ewe event and WOW Magazine (Walk On Water) which is a quarterly sports publication documents Loughborough's sporting success.
-The Athletic Union has four full-time staff members and one sabbatical officer (Sport Executive Officer).
-The 2021/22 incumbent is Rachel Caverhill.
+The Athletic Union has full-time staff members and one sabbatical officer (Sport Executive Officer).

 Loughborough Students' Action

 Action is the main volunteering section of the Union and is a vital in improving the relationships with the local community.
 Approximately there are 2,000 active volunteers a year, undertaking a wide range of activities, such as going away to a Kids Camp for a week, assisting in special needs schools, running one day sports events for 200 children and helping conserve Outwoods, the local forest, by chopping down trees.
-The chairperson, a sabbatical position, is elected in a campus wide ballot, with the Action Chair being Jodie Evans.